LT-Schmiddy/zelda64recomp-bf-interpreter-mod/README.md

 # LTSchmiddy's Majora's Mask: Recompiled Mod Template

+BF interpreter is based on [this interpreter by fabianishere](https://github.com/fabianishere/brainfuck?tab=Apache-2.0-1-ov-file).

 This my custom version of the Majora's Mask: Recompiled mod template.
 It offers a number of features that the base template doesn't have, including:

 * Optional building of external libraries (referred to as extlibs) alongside the mod nrm, and keeping the code for both in the same repository.